-Default value Your value Notes tsminst1 If you changed the value for the server instance directory in Table 6 on page 14 from the default, also modify the value for the Db2 instance owner. pAssW0rd Select a different value for the instance owner password than the default.
+Item Default value Your value Notes Db2 instance owner tsminst1 If you changed the value for the server instance directory in Table 6 on page 14 from the default, also modify the value for the Db2 instance owner.
+Db2 instance owner password pAssW0rd Select a different value for the instance owner password than the default.
 Ensure that you record this value in a secure location.
-The default value for the server name is the system hostname. passw0rd Select a different value for the server password than the default.
-Ensure that you record this value in a secure location. admin passw0rd Select a different value for the administrator password than the default.
+Server name The default value for the server name is the system hostname.
+Server password passw0rd Select a different value for the server password than the default.
 Ensure that you record this value in a secure location.
-22:00 The default schedule start time begins the client workload phase, which is predominantly the client backup and archive activities.
+Administrator ID: user ID for the server instance admin Administrator ID password passw0rd Select a different value for the administrator password than the default.
+Ensure that you record this value in a secure location.
+Schedule start time 22:00 The default schedule start time begins the client workload phase, which is predominantly the client backup and archive activities.
 During the client workload phase, server resources support client operations.
 Normally, these operations are completed during the nightly schedule window.
-Schedules for server maintenance operations are defined to begin 10 tsminst1 pAssW0rd The default value for the server name is the system hostname. passw0rd admin passw0rd pAssW0rd The default value for the server name is the system hostname. passw0rd admin passw0rd
+Schedules for server maintenance operations are defined to begin 10 hours after the start of the client backup window.